RDX A1 Dot Grip Ankle Support (formerly RDX Pro Neoprene Ankle Support) Review

-RDX is one of the UK’s most widely known fight brands, who are now pushing their products over to the US, as well as already having popularity in a large number of countries.
-They have a reputation for producing quality gear for any level, with reasonable price tags.
+RDX is one of the UK’s most widely known fight brands.
+They also have a strong presence in the US and many other countries.
+The brand have a reputation for producing quality gear for any level, with reasonable price tags.
 They’re often people’s first choice for equipment when they’re starting out in martial arts.

 The main selling point of these ankle supports for me was the material.
 They’re made out of Neoprene, which is sturdier and more supportive than the more standard elasticated material blend.
 While the Neoprene feels great to wear, it isn’t quite as elasticated as it could be.
 The stitching is well done, and although there are seams across different parts of the foot, these are all really flat and are not noticeable in the slightest.
 The seams around the edges again are almost unnoticeable.
 None of the pads on the bottom have come off despite frequent use, and the graphics aren’t coming off at all, despite regularly kicking pads and heavy bags, which leads me to believe these are incredibly durable supports.

 As for the fit there are both positives and negatives.
 I personally wear a UK size 9 shoe (US size 10, EUR size 44), which I would have assumed was a medium size, except in the end I decided a small size actually fitted me better.
 Around the foot, the fit is nice and tight, but not to the point that it feels too much.
 I admit that I probably prefer my ankle supports slightly tighter than most people do though.